How to repair desktop icons in Windows 7 with AB Commander

 The most common reason for the problem with the icons is the corruption of the Windows icon cache.
 If you don't know what icon cache is, it's a special file that Windows uses to keep copies of each icon handy.
 When Windows needs to draw an icon, it uses the copy from the cache rather than retrieving the icon image from the original application file.
 It makes Windows draw the icons much faster.

-UPDATE: With the release of Windows 8, Microsoft changed the rules of the game: the icon cache is no longer stored in the IconCache.db file described below.
-Read more: How to repair the icon cache in Windows 8/8.1
+NOTE: The following procedure should work for Windows 7, Vista, and XP.
+With the release of Windows 8, Microsoft changed the rules of the game: the icon cache is no longer stored in the IconCache.db file described below.
+Read more: How to repair the icon cache in Windows 11, 10, 8

 The location of the icon cache file depends on the version of Windows that you have.
 In Windows 7 and Vista, the icon cache file is: